oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

-# Applying what you have learned
+# Apply what you have learned

 ## Introduction